nekolaiv/cssc/README.md

    - Click the "New Pull Request" button.
    - Select your feature branch from the dropdown, then click "Create Pull Request."
    - Add a title and description for your pull request, explaining your changes and why they should be merged.
-   - Wait for code review and approval of the admin
+   - Wait for code review and approval from the admin.

 ### Guidelines for Contributions